Sir David Attenborough - 2020

 SO WHAT ARE WE DOING?

 We are focusing our attention initially on the wider Brit River catchment, which includes the areas around the Symene, the Asker, the Brit and the Mangerton rivers.
 Within this area we aim to bring together landowners and farmers into a coalition of the willing to improve nature at a catchment scale.
-The Brit Catchment Recovery Project will start in 2023.
+The Brit Valley Project began in 2024.

 Also within the wider Brit, we will also be asking whether the area is suitable for a wild release of beavers.
 These large and cute vegetarians, now once again recognised as a native and protected species, have so much potential to improve nature, but they are controversial because the can cause flooding and fell trees.

-Click the button below, and the events list above, to find out more about these project and other work we will be doing in 2023 and onwards.
+Click the button below, and the events list above, to find out more about these projects.

 Marbled White butterflies love the flower of thistles that grow in scrubby rewilding landscapes